d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 tf.reduce_sum(tf.abs(u))
 ```

-Both the $L_2$ norm and the $L_1$ norm
+Both the $L_2$ and $L_1$ norms are special cases
-are special cases of the more general $L_p$ *norm*:
+of the more general $L_p$ *norms*:

 $$\|\mathbf{x}\|_p = \left(\sum_{i=1}^n \left|x_i \right|^p \right)^{1/p}.$$

 In the case of matrices, matters are more complicated.
-After all, matrices can be viewed both as collections of individual entries *and* as objects that operate on vectors and transform them into other vectors.
-For instance, we can ask by how much longer the matrix-vector product $\mathbf{X} \mathbf{v}$ could be relative to $\mathbf{v}$.
-This line of thought leads to a norm that equals the absolute value of the largest eigenvector of a matrix.
-For now we choose something that is a lot easier to compute:
-[**the *Frobenius norm* of a matrix $\mathbf{X} \in \mathbb{R}^{m \times n}$**].
+After all, matrices can be viewed both as collections of individual entries
+*and* as objects that operate on vectors and transform them into other vectors.
+For instance, we can ask by how much longer
+the matrix-vector product $\mathbf{X} \mathbf{v}$
+could be relative to $\mathbf{v}$.
+This line of thought leads to a norm called the *spectral* norm.
+For now, we introduce [**the *Frobenius norm*,
+which is much easier to compute**] and defined as
-It is the square root of the sum of the squares of the matrix elements:
+the square root of the sum of the squares
+of a matrix's elements:

 [**$$\|\mathbf{X}\|_F = \sqrt{\sum_{i=1}^m \sum_{j=1}^n x_{ij}^2}.$$**]

-It behaves as if it were an $L_2$ norm of a matrix-shaped vector.
+The Forbenius norm behaves as if it were
+an $L_2$ norm of a matrix-shaped vector.
-Invoking the following function will calculate the Frobenius norm of a matrix.
+Invoking the following function will calculate
+the Frobenius norm of a matrix.

 ```{.python .input}
 np.linalg.norm(np.ones((4, 9)))